edina/angular-build/README.md

 Next, check the minimal require file contents below!

 ## Required folder structure and files

 The build tries to provide a flexible structure, but given the technical choices that are embedded, some rules must be respected and the build expects certain folders and files to be present.
 In the future we'll see if we can make this more configurable.

 ### Mandatory folder structure & files
-Here's an overview of the structure imposed by ModernWebDevBuild.
+Here's an overview of the structure imposed by this Build System.
 Note that if you've generated your project using the Yeoman generator, README files will be there to guide you.

 Please make sure to check the file organization section for more background about the organization and usage guidelines.